ente-io/ente/docs/docs/self-hosting/index.md

 ## Contributing!

-While we would love to provide a completely seamless self-hosting experience, right now we do not have the engineering bandwidth to answer all queries, document everything exactly etc. We will try (that's why we're writing this!), but we also hope that community members will step up to fill any gaps.

 One particular way in which you can help is by adding new [guides](guides/) on this help site.
 The documentation is written in Markdown and adding new pages is [easy](https://github.com/ente-io/ente/tree/main/docs#readme).
 Editing existing